SAP-samples/btp-cap-multitenant-saas/docu/4-expert/send-emails-graph-api/README.md

 **Microsoft Azure**

-To create an application registration that can be used to send e-mails via Microsoft Graph, you will need an active Microsoft Azure account including an Azure Active Directory.
+To create an application registration that can be used to send e-mails via Microsoft Graph, you will need an active Microsoft Azure account including a Microsoft Entra ID (former Azure Active Directory).
 You can sign up for a free Microsoft Azure account here [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/).

 > **Hint** - For testing purposes, you can go with a free Azure account and you don't need a paid Azure subscription.